ZacharyPax/WatchtowerStack/SPECIAL THANKS.md

 B.A.
 English

 - Proofreading and revising private Watchtower Stack documentation (not in this repository)
+- Proofreading and revising Analysis of Watchtower's ability to Protect IT Environments (coming soon to this repository)
 ---

 Stuti Gupta - Wazuh Team